 King Arthur (C-).
 This 2004 film is a very different version of the Arthurian legend from any I have seen before.
 In fact, it’s more of a Roman epic like Centurion or The Last Legion (although much better than either of those turkeys).
 In the mid-400s A.D., the Romans are pulling out of Britain, but Roman commander Artorius (Clive Owen, Children of Men), is sent north of Hadrian’s Wall to rescue a handful of Roman citizens from an approaching Saxon army.
 He takes his handful of comrade knights, including Lancelot (Ioan Gruffud, Fantastic Four: Rise of the Silver Surfer) and Galahad (Hugh Dancy, The Jane Austen Book Club), on his quest, and against great odds they succeed.
 They also pick up a rather fetching local pagan named Guenevere (Keira Knightley, Never Let Me Go) along the way.
 She persuades Artorius to stay and help her people, the Woads, oppose the wicked Saxons, who are led by the evil Cerdic (Stellan Skarsgard, Thor).
 As you may have gathered, this movie is completely unlike Excalibur (Merlin is barely in it, and there’s no magic at all), but like Excalibur I give it credit for trying to have some decent fight scenes (although they go on and on a bit too long in the “director’s cut” that I watched).
 Oh, I should note that, in Hollywood fashion, the movie makes the few Roman Christian characters out to be villains and it associates Artorius’s relative benevolence and love of freedom with his adherence to the early Christian heresy of Pelagianism.
 Anyhow, it’s not a very good movie, but it’s a tolerable one.

 Excalibur (B).
 This was my first time to see this 1981 version of the legend of King Arthur.
 I have to say, I thought it was pretty good.
 The special effects were a little cheesy, as befits a movie of that era, but I thought the numerous battle scenes were generally well done.
 Nowadays, directors so often fudge big battle scenes (or even little fight scenes) by editing them into a jumble of quick cuts so that you have no idea what is going on.
 But there are no such shortcuts in Excalibur, and you get the feeling this is something like how battles were back in the day—clamorous and confusing affairs, with men staggering and stumbling about in their armor, and hacking and bludgeoning about almost blindly.
-Director and co-writer John Boorman crams the whole Arthurian legend, including some backstory about Arthur’s father Uther Pendragon, into 2 hours and 20 minutes.
+Director and co-writer John Boorman (Deliverance) crams the whole Arthurian legend, including some backstory about Arthur’s father Uther Pendragon, into 2 hours and 20 minutes.
 I had heard the movie was pretty racy for its time, and there is a bit of sex and nudity.
 What’s shocking is when you listen to the director’s commentary and find out one of the young ladies involved is his own daughter!
 And it is a little gruesome in parts, so the R rating is even more fully justified.
-The guy who plays Merlin is kind of a kick, seeming only about half serious most of the time.
+The guy who plays Merlin (Nicol Williamson, Robin and Marian) is kind of a kick, seeming only about half serious most of the time.
 Another fun aspect of the movie is seeing all the actors who went on to become famous, such as Liam Neeson (Wrath of the Titans), Patrick Stewart (X-Men: The Last Stand), Helen Mirren (The Queen), Ciaran Hinds (John Carter), and Gabriel Byrne (The Usual Suspects).
 I enjoyed it.

 Pride and Prejudice (B).
 This is the 1940 version starring Greer Garson (Goodbye, Mr. Chips) as the spitfire Elizabeth Bennet and Laurence Olivier (Clash of the Titans) as the dashing but aloof Mr. Darcy.
 I’m a Jane Austen fan, and I enjoyed this film just as I have enjoyed most films based on her novels, but I have to say this version of P&P didn’t really capture me the way the 2005 version starring Keira Knightley did.
 Garson was fine, but she seemed a little old for the part, and Olivier was a little too reserved even for a stiff like Darcy.
 Nevertheless, I enjoyed the movie.
-Note that the screenwriters included Aldous Huxley of Brave New World fame, and that the filmmakers noticeably change up Austen’s portrayal of the formidable Lady Catherine de Bourgh.
+Note that the screenwriters included Aldous Huxley of Brave New World fame, and that the filmmakers noticeably changed up Austen’s portrayal of the formidable Lady Catherine de Bourgh.